House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 RIGID R4512

-Our runner up is the R4512 10-Inch Hybrid Table Saw from RIDGID.
-This saw is equipped with a 13-amp motor that’s pushing an impressive 3.8 horsepower.
-That power can turn the blade at speeds up to 3450 RPM, gliding effortlessly through any wood.
+Our runner-up is the R4512 10-Inch Hybrid Table Saw from RIDGID.
+It is equipped with a 13-amp motor pushing an impressive 3.8 horsepower.
+That power can turn the blade at speeds up to 3,450 RPM, which will glide effortlessly through any wood.

-One of the biggest draws to the RIDGID line of tools is its impressive lifetime warranty that applies to all of its products.
+One of the biggest draws to the RIDGID line of tools is its impressive lifetime warranty that applies to all its products.
 Well, it applies to their products purchased from Home Depot.
-Unless purchased from there, RIDGID will not honor your warranty.
+Unless purchased from the store, RIDGID will not honor your warranty.

-The table on this saw is made from cast iron.
+The table on the saw is made from cast iron.
 It’s extremely heavy, helping to keep vibration to a minimum.
 The saw weighs 267 pounds, so you might expect it to be difficult to move or adjust.
-Thankfully, RIDGID thought of this and included a convenient foot pedal that allows you to reposition the whole saw.
+Thankfully, RIDGID thought of this and included a convenient foot pedal to reposition the whole saw.

 Pros